-Core Center for NMR: Experts in solution and solid-state NMR for the functional characterization of biomolecules.
+Core Center for NMR: Experts in solution and solid-state NMR for the functional characterisation of biomolecules.

 CERM provides integrated databases, software and web-based tools for genome browsing, macromolecular structure calculation based on NMR data with/without the inclusion of paramagnetic constraints, analysis of metal-binding sites and metalloproteins.
 CERM is also the promoter of a biobank of biological samples and biomolecular resources (including plasmids and strains for protein production).

 The CERM/CIRMMP NMR infrastructure has provided access to European users since 1994.
 In more recent years (FP6 and FP7 programs) has provided expertise and a mean of over 260 days per year of transnational access, through projects Eu-NMR, East-NMR, Bio-NMR, of which was coordinator, and iNEXT.

-CERM/CIRMMP offers unique research capabilities in the field of Solution NMR of biomolecules providing state of the art instrumentation and expertise to perform, at the highest level, the most comprehensive array of experiments needed for the structure and dynamic characterization of biological macromolecules and their complexes.
+CERM/CIRMMP provides state of the art instrumentation and expertise to perform the most comprehensive array of experiments needed for the structure and dynamic characterisation of biological macromolecules and their complexes.
 All the standard pulse sequences for spectroscopic, structural and dynamical characterisation are available for attaining fundamental atomic level information.
 CERM/CIRMMP have developed 13C direct detection protocols for “protonless” NMR experiments and for in-cell NMR spectroscopy, and tailored pulse sequences for structural determination of paramagnetic systems.

-The CERM facility includes two EPR instruments (Continous-wave X-Band and Continous-wave/Pulse Q-Band), the necessary sample preparation wet lab (including glove-box) and the necessary processing computer.
-EPR measurements can be performed on biological samples containing paramagnetic metals (i.e. Fe, Cu, Mn etc.) or on samples opportunely labeled with paramagnetic tags (i.e. spin labels).
-The pulse Q-band EPR instrumentation present at CERM permit to realize DEER, HYSCORE and ESEEM experiments.
+The Center of Magnetic Resonance (CERM) facility includes two EPR instruments (Continuous-wave X-Band and Continuous-wave/Pulse Q-Band), the necessary sample preparation wet lab (including glove-box) and the necessary processing computer.
+EPR measurements can be performed on biological samples containing paramagnetic metal ions (i.e. Fe, Cu, Mn etc.) or on samples opportunely labelled with paramagnetic tags (i.e. spin labels).
+The pulse Q-band EPR instrumentation present at CERM permit to measure DEER, HYSCORE and ESEEM experiments.

-The platform provides instruments and services leading to the biophysical characterization of biomolecules and the sample quality control using Dynamic Multi Angle Light Scattering (MALS-QELS) and circular dichroism (CD).
+The CERM/CIRMMP platform provides instruments and services leading to the biophysical characterisation of biomolecules and the sample quality control using Dynamic Multi Angle Light Scattering (MALS-QELS) and circular dichroism (CD).

 The isotope labelling platform at CERM/CIRMMP is devoted to the large scale production of proteins uniformly enriched in stable isotopes (15N, 13C and 2H) for biomolecular NMR spectroscopy studies.
-The platform is offering protein expression in bacterial cultures grown on chemically defined minimal media or complex ready to use media using high-throughput methodologies, as well as advanced protein purification approaches with the unique possibility of running them in anaerobicity.
-Activities proposed by the platform: Users have access to the facility for large scale expression of labelled proteins in E. coli, under the supervision of a qualified platform engineer.
-Dedicated bench, optimized protocols and adequate isotopically labelled materials are available to users.
+The platform is offering protein expression in bacterial cultures grown on chemically defined minimal media, as well as advanced protein purification approaches with the unique possibility of running them in anaerobicity.
+Users have access to the facility for large scale expression of labelled proteins in E. coli, under the supervision of a qualified platform engineer.
+Dedicated bench, optimised protocols and adequate isotopically labelled materials are available to users.

 The mammalian expression for in-cell NMR platform at CERM/CIRMMP is devoted to the to the production of mammalian cell samples overexpressing the protein of interest for its characterization by in-cell NMR.
 It relies on transient transfection in HEK293T adherent cells.
 The gene of interest is cloned in a vector optimized for high constitutive cytoplasmic expression.
 Small scale transfections are performed to determine the expression level and to assess the feasibility of in-cell NMR.
 Cell samples for NMR are produced in T75 flasks.
 Different protein labelling strategies are possible, e.g. U-15N labelling; amino acid type-selective 13C,15N labelling.
 Co-expression of two or more proteins is possible.
 In-cell NMR experiments are required to be performed at the Solution NMR Facility at CERM.